Kotlin/kotlin-spec/docs/src/md/kotlin.core/statements.md

 some data structure viewed as an iterable collection of elements.
 A for-loop statement consists of a loop body, a **container expression** and an **iteration variable declaration**.

-The for-loop is actually an [overloadable][Overloadable operators] syntax form with the following expansion:
+The for-loop is actually an [overloadable][Operator overloading] syntax form with the following expansion:

 `for(VarDecl in C) Body` is the same as